zygisk-enc/Kavya_kanaja/README.md

 # KAVYA KANAJA
-## Enterprise-Grade Digital Archive for Kannada Literature
+## Digital Archive for Kannada Literature

 ### Executive Summary
 Kavya Kanaja is a sophisticated mobile platform engineered for the preservation and dissemination of Kannada poetic heritage.
 The application leverages modern Android development paradigms to provide an immersive, high-fidelity experience for literary exploration.
 It is designed to bridge the gap between traditional literature and modern digital accessibility.